“If you've ever dreamed of working on a

 mistake of thinking Wolfpack is done, far from it.
 We've got a ton of

 new cool stuff in store for Wolfpack players.

 Summary by Neal Stevens Many years ago, when I started Subsim in 1995, I dreamed of working

 closely with a small dev team to make a really unique submarine game that

-could live it.
-To be a part of a u-boat crew as if you were in Das Boot.
+could "live it".
 Feel so close to being in a German submarine with hands-on

 control of the ballast tanks, the TDC, the diver station that it would leave